-Any stockholder intending to present a proposal at our 2021 Annual Meeting of Stockholders and have the proposal included in the proxy statement and proxy card for such meeting (pursuant to Rule 14a-8 of the Exchange Act) must, in addition to complying with the applicable laws and regulations governing submissions of such proposals, submit the proposal in writing to us no later than November 23, 2020, and must otherwise be in compliance with the requirements of the SEC's proxy rules.
+Any stockholder intending to present a proposal at our 2022 Annual Meeting of Stockholders and have the proposal included in the proxy statement and proxy card for such meeting (pursuant to Rule 14a-8 of the Exchange Act) must, in addition to complying with the applicable laws and regulations governing submissions of such proposals, submit the proposal in writing to us no later than November 26, 2021, and must otherwise be in compliance with the requirements of the SEC's proxy rules.

 Our stockholders of record who comply with the current advanced notice procedures set forth in our Bylaws and outlined under this "Submission of Stockholder Proposals" section may nominate director candidates for election to our board of directors or propose other business at the annual meeting.
-To be timely, such stockholder nominations of director candidates or proposals of other business must be received by our Secretary not earlier than the 150th day nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting; provided, however, in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, to be timely, notice by the stockholder must be so delivered not earlier than the 150th day prior to the date of such annual meeting nor later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting, as originally convened, or the tenth day following the day on which public announcement of the date of such meeting is first made.
+To be timely, such stockholder nominations of director candidates or proposals of other business must be received by our Secretary not earlier than the 150th day nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting; provided, however, in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, to be timely, notice by the stockholder must be so delivered not earlier than the 150th day prior to the date of such annual meeting, as originally convened, or the tenth day following the day on which public announcement of the date of such meeting is first made.
 The public announcement of a postponement or adjournment of an annual meeting will not commence a new time period for the giving of a stockholder's notice as described above.
-Accordingly, to submit a director candidate for consideration for nomination or propose other business for inclusion at our 2021 Annual Meeting of Stockholders, stockholders must submit the recommendation or proposal, in writing, by November 23, 2020, but in no event earlier than October 23, 2020.
+Accordingly, to submit a director candidate for consideration for nomination or propose other business for inclusion at our 2022 Annual Meeting of Stockholders, stockholders must submit the recommendation or proposal, in writing, by November 26, 2021, but in no event earlier than October 27, 2021.
 The written notice must set forth the information required by our Bylaws.
 The advanced notice procedures set forth in our Bylaws do not affect the right of stockholders to request the inclusion of proposals in our proxy statement pursuant to SEC rules.